Small-leaf Spiderwort (Tradescantia fluminensis) Care Indoors; Watering, Soil, Propagation, Problems

 Loss of leaf color

 Loss of leaf color on Small-leaf Spiderwort is caused by too little light.
-Move the plant to a brighter spot, as it grows best in bright indirect light or instal a grow light if you do not have adequate light in your home.
+Move the plant to a brighter spot with bright indirect light or instal a grow light if you do not have adequate light in your home.

 Pests

-Common pests on Small-leaf Spiderwort are scales, mealybugs and aphids which are prevent in dry conditions.
+Common pests of Small-leaf Spiderwort are scales, mealybugs and aphids which are prevalent in dry conditions.

 How to fix it